tsiggi/Numerical-Analysis/README.md

 ## ReadMe in English

 This repository contains the 2 Assignment, assigned to Numerical Analysis (Winter 2021-2022).<br />
+Program language for the two assignments is Python.
+Furthermore, there is a pdf report for every exercise writen in Latex. <br />
 There is a folder for each assignment, containing program files and more README files. <br /> <br />
 The two folders are :
 - [1st Assignment](https://github.com/tsingi-chris/Numerical-Analysis/tree/main/1st%20Assignment)